bangerang/swift-async-expectations/README.md

 ```

 However, relying on arbitrary delays can make the test unreliable.
 Additionally, the test will run slower since it requires a wait time of at least 0.2 seconds.
+Another approach would be to use an `XCTestExpectation` instead, this would however require some more boilerplate code.

 With AsyncExpectations, we can simplify the process and remove the delay, resulting in improved test performance and reliability.